osxmidi/LinVst/README.md

 pylinvstconvert path/to/the/vst.dll
 ```

-It will create the appropriate .so file along your DLL.
+It will create the appropriate .so file alongside your DLL.

 This should create a LinVst-x.y.z.deb file ready to install.